The OG Diet

 I think the bottom line is; human beings are not designed to eat a substantial variety of foods.
 All things being equal, whether we like it or not, for millions of years, we were shot from a cannon into a singular environment, with an extremely limited food supply (by modern standards), and an even more limited food variety.

-Think of it this way; you hunt and kill a bison, your supply in this scenario is seemingly endless, (1000 lbs of flesh and ruminants) but your variety is 1.
+Think of it this way; you hunt and kill a bison, your supply in this scenario is seemingly endless, (1000 pounds of flesh and ruminants) but your variety is 1.
 Thus, variety is necessarily far less than supply.

 This goes one step deeper.